Droppers/RefScout/README.md

 When system assemblies are found locally for a .NET Framework application, they will always be analyzed as part of the analyzed application.

 #### .NET Core runtime detection
 The locations that the application will look for .NET Core runtime are the default installation location or the DOTNET_ROOT environment variable.
-Determining which runtime version will be used when executing the application is based on using the roll-forward logic described in the dotnet design document.
+Determining which runtime version will be used when running the application is based on using the roll-forward logic described in the dotnet design document.

 ## Why?

 To get more familiar with C#, WPF and .NET, since this is my first real C# project.
 Also, as part of my internship, one of my tasks was documenting the dependencies of .NET applications.
 However, I lacked a tool to generate a complete overview of an assembly and its references.
 I stumbled upon the popular AsmSpy tool and found it lacks many features.
 So I decided to try and create a tool to fill the gap of missing features and familiarize myself with how the runtime resolves assemblies.

-Compared to for example AsmSpy, RefScout has full support for binding redirects, codebase (local only), probing directories, strong-named assemblies, architecture mismatches, .NET Core (+ single file), detecting GAC unification, Linux support, and a desktop application.
+Compared to for example AsmSpy, a popular reference analyzer tool, RefScout has full support for binding redirects, codebase (local only), probing directories, strong-named assemblies, architecture mismatches, .NET Core (+ single file), detecting GAC unification, Linux support, and a desktop application.

 ## Contributing
 I am always open to contributions in this repository.
 However, make sure to create an issue beforehand to discuss the change.